 The PC asserts that all information addressed during intake is likewise covered during a follow-up educational session facilitated following intake.
-The follow-up session is intended to provide residents the opportunity to review the tri-fold brochure issued during intake and ask any questions.
+The follow-up session is intended to provide residents the opportunity to review the tri-fold brochure issued during intake or prior to arrival at the facility and ask any questions.

-Given the fact that all requisite information is provided to the resident during intake, the auditor finds TRRC substantially compliant with 115.233(a).
+Given the fact that all requisite information is provided to the resident during intake, the auditor finds PFH RRC substantially compliant with 115.233(a).
 The standard does not require the conduct of a comprehensive education follow-up subsequent to the intake education, especially since requisite information is provided at intake.
 While the auditor recommends that the second education session practice be eliminated, he applauds facility staff for their efforts to ensure residents fully understand PREA rights.

-All five random resident interviewees report they received information about the facility's rules against sexual abuse/harassment either at the sending institution or within 48 hours of arrival at TRRC.
-Each interviewee states they received the PHS Sexual Harassment, Abuse, and Assault Zero Tolerance Policy trifold brochure for Residents, signed/dated a document entitled PREA wherein definitions of sexual abuse/harassment, and certifications of review and understanding of the PREA Information for Residents and Zero Tolerance Policy, My Right to be Free from Sexual Abuse/Harassment, How to Report information is provided.
-All five interviewees state they were told about the following at intake up to 48 hours from arrival at the facility.
+All six random resident interviewees report they received information about the facility's rules against sexual abuse/harassment either at the sending institution or within 48 hours of arrival at PFH RRC.
+Each interviewee states they received the PHS Sexual Harassment, Abuse, and Assault Zero Tolerance Policy trifold brochure and/or the PFH RRC Resident Handbook for Residents and signed/dated a document entitled PREA wherein definitions of sexual abuse/harassment, and certifications of review and understanding of the PREA Information for Residents and Zero Tolerance Policy, My Right to be Free from Sexual Abuse/Harassment, How to Report.
+All six interviewees state they were told about the following at intake up to 48 hours from arrival at the facility.
 This information included the following: